junaiderade/springboot_tutorial/springboot_tutorial_notes.md

 ## how to connect Java to Dockerized Postgres Table
 - go to application.properties in resources and edit that

+## how to test
+- go to UserController.java and run teh java from play button dropdown!
+- in postman, use get request to localhost:8080/api/users

 # Errors

 ## on clicking play as soon as you create project from LiveApplication.java file